CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _“...on the brink of the chasm, at the very Crack of Doom, stood Frodo...”_ ***---&#65279;LotRVI***
 >

- - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Cracks of Doom](/original/rulings/crf-1/#cracks-of-doom)<br>The character who makes the corruption check must be bearing _The One Ring_ at the time, or else _Cracks of Doom_ has no effect.

 ---

 {: .hero-resource-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }